 In using the Data Mapper, we first load a Source Format.

-Once data has been converted into our common format, in this case the MISMO Credit Reporting standard, we hit the Routing stage.
+Once data has been converted into our common format, in this case, the MISMO Credit Reporting standard, we hit the Routing stage.
 Here, Routing Rules can be used, described in a number of different ways, to determine which Target System or set of systems the data should be sent to.

 Once we determine our Target System we have a Target Transformation which may, or may not, be used to further translate the data.
-The Target Transformation can be used to rationalize different versions of the MISMO standard, or take the data from our MISMO canonical format into a proprietary format that can be consumed by our Target system.
-The same tools that we saw in our Source Transformation, XSLT powered by the Data Mapper, and the Transformation Modules can be used to lay out the data however is required by the Target System.
+The Target Transformation can be used to rationalize different versions of the MISMO standard or take the data from our MISMO canonical format into a proprietary format that can be consumed by our Target system.
+The same tools that we saw in our Source Transformation, XSLT powered by the Data Mapper, and the Transformation Modules can be used to layout the data however is required by the Target System.

 Finally, the Transport component is the mirror image of the Listener.
 It allows us to configure a Transport Type in accordance with the connectivity protocol that the Target System allows.

-This allows us then to send the data either synchronously or asynchronously, batch or realtime, to the Target System which consumes the data.
+This allows us to then send the data either synchronously or asynchronously, batch or realtime, to the Target System which consumes the data.